AeneasVerif/charon/README.md

 - `tests` and `tests-nll`: test files directories. `tests-nll` contains code which requires non-lexical lifetimes (i.e., the Polonius borrow checker).

-## Build
+## Installation & Build

+You first need to install [`rustup`](https://www.rust-lang.org/tools/install).

-You can build the project and run the tests by running `make` in the top directory.
+As Charon is set up with cargo, rustup will automatically download and install the proper packages upon building the project: you just need to run `make` in the top directory.

 ## Usage